cutlerCLI/cutler/README.md

 ```

 > [!WARNING]
-> Currently, `cutler` does not verify domains or keys under `NSGlobalDomain`.
+> Currently, `cutler` does not verify the integrity of domains or keys under `NSGlobalDomain`.
 Please review these settings manually before applying any changes.

 If you run `cutler apply` for the first time without an existing configuration
 file, it will generate a sample config for you.
 You can also check out the